See & Do

 3 Jervois Quay, Wellington

 Wellington Museum tells the stories of its people — from its maritime history, and Māori and European settlement, to its growth as a region, and its evolution since becoming the capital in 1865.
-Free exhibitions and experiences pack the four floors of the beautifully restored 19th-century wharf building.
+Exhibitions and engaging experiences pack all four floors of a beautifully restored 19th-century wharf building.

 Find out more